DepledgeLab/depledgelab.github.io/members/index.md

 {% include list.html data="members" component="portrait" filter="role == 'programmer' and group != 'alum'" %}
 {% include list.html data="members" component="portrait" filter="role == 'mascot' and group != 'alum'" %}

-{% include section.html background="images/background_dna.jpg" dark=true %}
+{% include section.html background="images/background_dna_dark.png" %}

-Interested in joining the Depledge Lab Team?
+We are always looking for motivated and talented people with an interest in working at the interface of molecular and computational virology.<br>
+Will it be you?
+{:.center}

 {%
   include button.html